hubleto/erp/README.md

 +------------------------------------------+
 ```

-# Start developing your CRM in few minutes
+# Start using Hubleto in few minutes

+You have two options to install Hubleto: from a `.zip` package or using `composer`.

+## Zip package

-First, download & unzip Hubleto release: https://www.hubleto.com/en/download
+Download & unzip Hubleto release: https://www.hubleto.com/en/download

+## Composer

+Run `composer create-project hubleto/project` in any folder.
+More information here: https://github.com/hubleto/project

+# Develop your apps

-Then run following commands in your terminal:
+To develop your apps run following commands in your terminal:

 ```bash
 php hubleto init # init the project